 Louis C.K. isn’t a conservative.
 That’s abundantly clear after watching the comic’s new special, “Sincerely.”

 So why does C.K. get friendlier treatment today from the Right?
-A sampling of “Sincerely” gives you a clue.
+“Sincerely” gives you a clue.

-The comic’s first stand-up comedy special since he admitted to pleasuring himself in front of a number of women is a treatise on unexpurgated comedy.
+The comic’s first stand-up comedy special since admitting to pleasuring himself in front of five women is a treatise on unexpurgated comedy.
 Nothing is sacred.

 Much of it, though, is very, very funny.
 And while C.K. acknowledges certain jokes are offensive or just plain “wrong,” he tells them anyway with that crooked grin of his.